SIPC-Security-Lab/.github/profile/README.md

 ## Hey, Wy are here 👋

-We are the security lab of SIPC from Tianjin University of Technology！
+We are the security lab from Tianjin University of Technology！

 Over the years, despite the existence of security researchers, we have left little valuable intellectual property, whether for schools or communities.😥